How to Keep Books for a Small Business

 You must keep documents for at least five years from the date you file a return.
 Typical paperwork is income, payment and receipt reports.
 The tax office may conduct an audit at any time and you will need to produce evidence of all transactions.

-Sales tax is placed on the sale of goods, so if your business sells products, you must include this tax in the invoice to your customer.
+Sales tax is placed on the sale of goods, so if your business sells products, you will have to include this tax in the invoice to your customer.

-Tax professionals can advise you on how to structure your business to make the most of tax allowances.
+There are tax professionals who can advise you how to structure your business to make the most of tax allowances.